 Movie theater candy was also a must for the snack table!
 But, all of those randomly colorful boxes didn't go with the look!
 The wrapping paper came to the rescue again!
 Use wrapping paper or contact paper to cover the boxes, but leave the sides uncovered so guests can easily select the candy of their choice.

 I picked up boxes for about $.88 cents a piece at Walmart, but Dollar Tree also sells a great selection of movie theater candy as well.
-To top them off, I added these cute labels from Alison!
+To top them off, I added these cute labels from Just Add Confetti!
 Calories definitely don't count on girl's night!